SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that prints whether a given character is upper-case or lower-case.
+Write a program that prints whether a given character is written in upper or lower-case.

 ## Examples
 | **Input** | **Output** |